IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Date Picker Input

 You may insert a Date Picker Input in your forms to indicate fields for selecting a date.
-It supports Enabled and Disabled interactive states, as well as variant for Dialog and Drop-down that will be shown upon user interaction.
+It supports Enabled and Disabled interactive states, as well as variant for Dialog and Dropdown that will be shown upon user interaction.

 <img class="responsive-img" src="../images/datepicker_enabled.png" srcset="../images/datepicker_enabled@2x.png 2x" />
 <img class="responsive-img" src="../images/datepicker_disabled.png" srcset="../images/datepicker_disabled@2x.png 2x" />